-While you can find wineries all over the great state of Texas, there is a large concentration of wineries in central Texas and specifically some great wineries in Fredericksburg, TX.
+While you can find wineries all over the great state of Texas, there is a large concentration in central Texas, specifically some great wineries in Fredericksburg, TX.

 Conquer the Texas King

-Head out to Amarillo to find the legendary Big Texan Steak Ranch located on historic Route 66 and see if you have it in you to conquer the Texas King.
+Head to Amarillo to find the legendary Big Texan Steak Ranch on historic Route 66 and see if you have it to conquer the Texas King.